japila-books/apache-spark-internals/docs/shuffle/index.md

 # Shuffle System

-**Shuffle System** is a core service of Apache Spark that is responsible for shuffle blocks.
+**Shuffle System** is one of the core services of Apache Spark that is responsible for shuffle blocks (of data).

 The main core abstraction is [ShuffleManager](ShuffleManager.md) with [SortShuffleManager](SortShuffleManager.md) as the default and only known implementation.